-Provides for the appointment of the province's Information and Privacy Commissioner which provides independent oversight of the information and privacy practices of public bodies and private organizations that collect, use or disclose personal information.
+Governs privacy protection and access to information for B.C. public bodies.
+Provides for the appointment of the province's Office of the Information and Privacy Commissioner which delivers independent oversight of the information and privacy practices of public bodies and private organizations that collect, use or disclose personal information.